aboutcode-org/purldb/packagedb/health_metrics_api_flow.md

 - `metrics` is the JSON from ScanCode.io / GrimoireLab.
 - `score` is `npm_health_score` from ScanCode.io.
 - `date_collected` is when we saved the row.

-The serializer only returns those fields.
-We have a `ScoringModel` table in the DB, but the API does not show ecosystem / scoring model / model version yet.

 ---